clawpack/doc/doc/googleearth_plotting.rst

   plotfigure.kml_colorbar = kml_colorbar

 The color axis range `[cmin, cmax]` and the colormap `cmap` should be consistent with those set as plotitem attributes.
 By expanding the figure folder in the Google Earth sidebar, you can use check boxes to hide or show the colorbar screen overlay.

+The input argument `filename` should be passed unaltered to the routine `geoplot.kml_build_colorbar`.

 Gauge plots
 -----------